Lion's Mane mushroom fruiting body beside supplement capsules and research journal on a dark surface

 The primary mechanism through which Bacopa enhances memory is inhibition of acetylcholinesterase — the enzyme responsible for breaking down acetylcholine, the neurotransmitter most directly associated with learning, memory formation, and sustained attention.
 By reducing acetylcholine breakdown, Bacopa effectively increases the availability of acetylcholine at synapses, enhancing cholinergic neurotransmission throughout the hippocampus and cortex.

-Research on Bacopa’s cholinergic mechanisms published in Phytomedicine confirmed that bacoside A significantly inhibits acetylcholinesterase activity in brain tissue, with the hippocampus — the brain region most critical for memory formation — showing the strongest response.
+Research on Bacopa’s cholinergic mechanisms published in Phytomedicine confirmed that bacoside A significantly inhibits acetylcholinesterase activity in rat brain tissue, with the hippocampus — the brain region most critical for memory formation — showing the strongest response.
 This cholinergic enhancement mechanism is the same target exploited by several pharmaceutical cognitive enhancement drugs, which is why Bacopa’s effects on memory consolidation have such strong biological plausibility.

 Dendritic Branching and Synaptic Density